sky-joker/ansible-execution-environment-with-ubi8-sample/README.md

 $ podman push skyjokerxx/ansible-runner-with-ubi8-sample:latest
 ```

-## How to run a playbook with a self-made execution environment(EE) via ansible-navigator
+## How to run a playbook with a self-made runner container image via ansible-navigator

 You can run a playbook with the EE by using the [ansible-navigator](https://github.com/ansible/ansible-navigator).
 The following are steps to run a playbook.